 I love slicing it up into THICC slices and enjoying on the side of my pumpkin spice latte on a cool, overcast, fall day.
 This recipe I’m about to share with you, is LEGIT the best pumpkin bread I’ve ever had in my life.
 I have no self control when it comes to this one.
 The pumpkin & the spices are wonderful, but the texture of this bread is magnificent.
 Magnificent.

-I’m talking about that perfect dome top, one large crack down the middle and slightly crisp edges.
+I’m talking about that perfect dome top, one large crack down the middle and crisp edges from the square loaf pan (this one is my favorite!).
 The bottom gets just a little bit caramelized.
 The inside of the bread has an omg…really, soft, tender crumb.
 Also, the top gets a little sticky by the next day…you know what I’m talking about right?!
 That insane level of moistness on the top of the loaf that makes you want to just slice the whole thing lengthwise and eat the top?
 Maybe that’s just me? 🙂

 The ingredient list for this recipe is a little hefty; it calls for a lot of fat and a lot of sugar.